 I had the pleasure of MCing a recent panel called ‘Crafting Your Performance Strategy’ sponsored by TUNE.
 This gave me a unique vantage point of the conversations that kept coming up among marketers throughout the event.
 In this blog post, I’ll share those key themes with you, so you can apply them to your own performance marketing strategy, even if you weren’t able to attend this time around.

-About the event: Crafting Your Performance Strategy
+About the Event: Crafting Your Performance Marketing Strategy

 As a general introduction, the first thing that stood out was the quality and number of people that attended.
 There were well over 100 performance marketers packed into Beer Deluxe at King Street Wharf (see the photos) and it was great to see so many familiar faces.